Table of Contents

 - Blood tests: While routine blood tests alone cannot diagnose lung cancer, they may reveal biochemical or metabolic abnormalities in the body that accompany cancer.
 For example, elevated levels of calcium or of the enzyme alkaline phosphatase may accompany cancer that is metastatic to the bones.
 Likewise, elevated levels of certain enzymes normally present within liver cells, including aspartate aminotransferase (AST or SGOT) and alanine aminotransferase (ALT or SGPT), signal liver damage, possibly through the presence of tumor metastatic to the liver.
 One current focus of research in the area of lung cancer is the development of a blood test to aid in the diagnosis of lung cancer.
 Researchers have preliminary data that has identified specific proteins, or biomarkers, that are in the blood and may signal that lung cancer is present in someone with a suspicious area seen on a chest X-ray or other imaging study.

 - Molecular testing: For advanced NSCLCs, molecular genetic testing is carried out to look for genetic mutations in the tumor.
 For example, testing may be done to look for mutations or abnormalities in the epithelial growth factor receptor (EGFR) and the anaplastic lymphoma kinase (ALK) genes.
 Other genes that may be mutated include MAPK and PIK3.
-Targeted therapies are available that may be administered to patients whose tumors have alterations in these genes.
+Specific therapies are available that may be administered to patients whose tumors have these alterations in their genes.
 Continue Reading